muhammadadeelzahid/LIS3DSH-Drivers-Zephyr-RTOS/README.md

 ### Build & Run

-The application can be built and flashed by running:
+The application can be built and flashed by running the following commands within the example-application folder:

 ```code
 west build -b nrf52dk_nrf52832 app